Detail windows and task panes discussed above are shown in the SelectionChange event.

 However, the ContextMenu handlers support additional configuration parameters like MENU_ORDER and EDIT_PARAMETERS and allow using much more handler types in the HANDLER_TYPE field.

-You may configure executing stored procedures, SQL codes, macros, CMD commands, opening URLs.
+You can configure executing stored procedures, SQL codes, macros, CMD commands, opening URLs.

 Use the MenuSeparator type to separate menu items.